webb-tools/tnt-core/README.md

 service blueprints.
 The service blueprint is a set of smart contracts that define the rules of the service and allow the gadget developer to customize the service to their needs, how it is used, how it is paid for, and how it is managed.

-## Liquifie - Liquid Native Staking
+## Liquifier - Liquid Native Staking

-The Liquifie protocol enables **liquid native staking**, each validator on a network can have its own permissionless liquid staking vault and ERC20 token for itself and its delegators.
+The Liquifier protocol enables **liquid native staking**, each validator on a network can have its own permissionless liquid staking vault and ERC20 token for itself and its delegators.
 It is designed to be fully credibly neutral and autonomous, while enabling more flexibility to users when staking.